 Bastian lit a cigarette and blew smoke out from one side of his mouth.

 Cassandra let her mind slip out into the water again.
 The frequency of the torpedo’s pings had increased.
-It seemed to Cassandra like the device was gaining confidence, more sure of its target.
+It seemed to Cassandra like the device was gaining confidence, more certainty of its target.
 But what was the target?

 Cassandra scanned back and forth in wider arcs around the Prospect with the sonar.
 Then, farther off to their port side, she could hear a hole in the water.
 A mass that bounced back the torpedo’s pings at her, and at the same time a void that sucked in her consciousness until her mind passed around and under it, and she could see the shape clearly in her head.